 When you are socializing or doing community work, include him in them so he feels less insecure.
 Of course, you don’t have to bring him along for every girl’s night you go out on, but the gist is to make sure he knows about your friends and social circles.

 “I didn’t know of a ‘Mark’.
 Who’s Mark?
 Why haven’t you told me about him?
-Are you hiding something?” your overly jealous boyfriend might say.
+Are you hiding something?”, your overly jealous boyfriend might say.
 Make sure this doesn’t happen by telling him about all your friends and involving him in a couple of social activities.

 6. Have him in your arms

 Give him a hug as often as possible and take him in your arms when you are binge watching Netflix he would feel cocooned and reassured.
-The idea here is to let him know you value him throw continued touch.
+The idea here is to let him know you value him through continued touch.

 Physical touch is often a great way to tell your partner how much you care about them.
 A surprise hug from the back, a kiss goodnight, a warm cuddle, all go a long way.
 Watch the signs he is jealous melt away when you cuddle him every chance you get.